NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   ================================================================  ======  ========  ========================  ========  =========  ================================================

   .. [#] HVACDistribution type must be :ref:`hvac_distribution_air` (type: "regular velocity") or :ref:`hvac_distribution_dse`.
+  .. [#] HeatingCapacity=-1 and CoolingCapacity=-1 can be used to autosize the equipment for research purposes or to run tests (it should *not* be used for a real home).
   .. [#] CompressorType choices are "single stage", "two stage", or "variable speed".
   .. [#] If CompressorType not provided, defaults to "single stage" if SEER <= 15, else "two stage" if SEER <= 21, else "variable speed".
   .. [#] If neither CompressorLockoutTemperature nor BackupHeatingSwitchoverTemperature provided, CompressorLockoutTemperature defaults to 25F if fossil fuel backup otherwise 0F.